MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 *Applies to:* System Center Operations Manager, Windows Server and AD CS 2012 R2 or newer

-Use the procedures in this topic to obtain a certificate to be used with Operations Manager Management Server, Gateway, or Agent using Enterprise Active Directory Certificate Services (AD CS) Certificate Authority (CA) server on the Windows platform.
+Using the procedures below, you will be able to obtain a certificate to be used with Operations Manager Management Server, Gateway, or Agent using either a Stand-Alone or Enterprise Active Directory Certificate Services (AD CS) Certificate Authority (CA) server on the Windows platform.

 You use the [certreq](/windows-server/administration/windows-commands/certreq_1) command-line utility to request and accept a certificate, and you use a Web interface to submit and retrieve your certificate.